Vollinger0/esm/readme.md

 - [ ] install should have the option to install the scenario? or...
 - [ ] update should have the option to disable the steam check?
 - [ ] tool to purge playfield passed in the command line?
-- [ ] wipes from the wipetool should propagate to EAH? do i need to alter EAHs database too?
 - [ ] add more epmclient functions, especially the sync event announcements. needs more work from notoats.
-- [ ] make sure the script only runs once? probably by opening up a port, that way there's no need for cleanups.
 - [ ] offer some kind of better interactive mode for different stuff
   - [ ] interactive mode for wipe galaxy tool?
   - [ ] actually make any option have a -batchmode when there are interactive prompts, defaulting to the most defensive option.